udacity/create-your-own-adventure/english/vaporization/vaporization.md

-Vaporization is a phase transition from the liquid phase to vapor.
+Vaporization is  transition from the liquid phase to vapor phase.

 There are two types of vaporization